 Research has proven that tooth clenching and grinding at night is one of the leading causes of damage to teeth.
-The extreme pressure and stress placed on teeth is what causes most cases of gum recession and periodontal disease.
-Excessive pressure on the gum’s connection to teeth is literally torn during episodes of teeth clenching.
+The extreme pressure and stress placed on teeth is what causes gum recession, periodontal disease and tooth loss.
+Excessive pressure on the gums during clenching causes the connection between the gums and the teeth to be torn and recede during episodes of teeth clenching.

 Teeth Clenching causes people to need more fillings and crowns

-The need for dental work such as fillings, crowns and root canals can be caused by teeth clenching also.
-Excessive pressure on teeth causes surface cracks.
+The need for dental work such as fillings, crowns, root canals and dental implants can be caused by teeth clenching.
+Excessive pressure on teeth causes surface cracks and damage to teeth enamel.
 Bacteria gets into the cracks and causes cavities and decay.
-Often the cracks get down to the nerve of the tooth and root canals, extractions and dental implants become necessary.
+Often the cracks get down to the nerves of the tooth and root canals, extractions and dental implants become necessary.

 Stop Teeth Clenching and Save on Expensive Dental Work